35K

 Once the flight starts, you soar above green hills surrounding Kathmandu Valley.
 Leaving behind the city of the temple, aka Kathmandu, you pass through the Dolakha district.
 En route, you witness the view of Jiri village.
 The chopper also flies over the Lamjura-Las Pass (3,550m) before landing at Lukla.

 The purpose of the stop at Lukla is to refuel the helicopter.
 It will be done in roughly 10 minutes.
-So, if you get off the chopper for a quick break, do not wander away.
+Even if you get off the chopper for a quick break, do not wander away.
 Stay close to the airport as you soak in the cool and fresh air of Lukla.

 Phase 2: Lukla to Pheriche